kaoh/globalplatform/gpshell/src/gpshell.1.md

 This command may be needed if the combined install command does not work.
 Or you want to install a pre-installed Security Domain.

+__install_for_make_selectable__ -priv *privilege* -instAID *instanceAID*

+:     Makes an installed applet instance selectable

+This command may be needed if the combined install command does not work.
+Typically this is used after an *install_for_install* followed by personalization.

 __card_disconnect__

 :    Disconnect card